ADGEfficiency/adgefficiency.github.io/_posts/2017-04-30-machine-learning-in-energy-part-one.md

 Two hardware trends are driving modern machine learning.
 The first is the use of **graphics processing units (GPUs)** and the second is the increased **availability** of computing power.

 In the early 2000's computer scientists innovated the use of graphics cards designed for gamers for machine learning.
 GPUs gave massive descreases in training times - reducing them from months to days.
-Rendering graphics involves a lot of matrix multiplication, which GPUs are optimized for.
+Rendering graphics involves matrix multiplication, which GPUs are optimized for.
 Matrix multiplication is also the operation that is used in training neural networks.

 This speed up is important. **Most of our understanding of machine learning is empirical** .
-This knowledge is built up a lot faster by reducing the training time of machine learning models.
+This knowledge is built up faster by reducing the training time of machine learning models.

 The second trend is the availability of computing power - also known as cloud computing.
 The cloud gives access to computation and data storage at scale on a variable cost basis.
 Platforms such as Amazon Web Services or Google Cloud allow on-demand access to a large amount of GPU-enabled computing power with cheap data storage alongside it.